-The State of Texas has established general education requirements for all students completing a degree in public institutions of higher education.
+The State of Texas has established general education requirements for all students completing a degree in public institutions of high education.
 Briefly, these requirements will ensure breadth in each academic program.

-Students entering Texas Tech University Health Sciences Center must consult their academic dean regarding specific general education course requirements.
+Students entering Texas Tech University Health Sciences Center must consult their academic advisor regarding specific general education course requirements.
 Students are urged to seek advisement prior to their first enrollment to avoid losing credit.
+Categories of general education requirements, semester hour credit required and courses required per category are as follows: